EvanHuang7/ai-tools/README.md

   ```

   - OR Delete the **entire cluster** and recreate a new one by running
+    - ⚠️ Make sure the cluster name is `ai-tools-staging` in `gcp:06-create-cluster` task cli

   ```
   gcloud container clusters delete ai-tools-staging --zone us-central1-a